quanteda/blog.quanteda.org/content/post/text-analysis-of-the-10th-republican-presidential-candidate-debate-using-r-and-the-quanteda-package.md

 ![](text-analysis-of-the-10th-republican-presidential-candidate-debate-using-r-and-the-quanteda-package_files/figure-markdown_strict/unnamed-chunk-16-1.png)

-We might also be interested, of course, in who spoke the most in words.
-We can get the individual words from `ntoken()`.
+To compare candidates in terms of the total words spoke, we we can get the individual words from `ntoken()`.

     par(mar = c(5, 6, .5, 1))
     texts(corpcand, groups = "speaker") %>%